kieuvantuyen01/kissat_sgp/README.md

 Coincidentally "kissat" also means "cats" in Finnish.

 Run `./configure && make test` to configure, build and test in `build`.
+Run `chmod +x start.sh && ./start.sh` to run the solver on all benchmarks

 See [NEWS.md](NEWS.md) for feature updates.